kendallmiller/kendallmiller.github.io/_work/2019-11-01-saas-platform-for-courts.md

 image_caption: 'Photo by [Tingey Injury Law Firm](https://unsplash.com/@tingeyinjurylawfirm)'
 ---

-I'm just completing my work with File & ServeXpress to ensure it's positioned as an enduringly competitive option for both public and private customers.
+I'm just completed my work with File & ServeXpress to ensure it's positioned as an enduringly competitive option for both public and private customers.

 Want to know more?
 Reach out to me and let's talk about it!